Will Self: Literary style

 When he was ten, he developed an interest in works of science fiction such as Frank Herbert's Dune and those of J. G. Ballard and Philip K. Dick.
 Self admires the work of J. G. Ballard, Alasdair Gray and Martin Amis.
 He has said that he previously admired William Burroughs but went off him.
-He has cited influences such as Jonathan Swift, Franz Kafka, Lewis Carroll and Joseph Heller as formative influences on his writing style.
+He has cited writers such as Jonathan Swift, Franz Kafka, Lewis Carroll and Joseph Heller as formative influences on his writing style.
 Other influences on his fiction include Hunter S. Thompson.
 Self credits Céline's book Journey to the End of the Night with inspiring him to write fiction.

 Zack Busner is a recurring character in Self's fiction, appearing in the short story collections The Quantity Theory of Insanity, Grey Area and Dr. Mukti and Other Tales of Woe, as well as in the novels Great Apes, The Book of Dave, Umbrella and Shark.
-Busner is a psychiatrist and psychoanalyst practising in London, and is prone to self-promotion at the expense of his patients.
+Busner is a psychiatrist and psychoanalyst practising in London and is prone to self-promotion at the expense of his patients.
 He is often the antagonist of the stories he appears in, although not always with villainous intent.

 Among Self's admirers was the American critic Harold Bloom.
 Journalist Stuart Maconie has described him as "that rarity in modern cultural life, a genuine intellectual with a bracing command of words and ideas who is also droll, likeable and culturally savvy."

 Political views

-In the 2015 UK general election Self voted Labour in a general election for the first time since 1997.
+In the 2015 general election Self voted Labour in a general election for the first time since 1997.
 In May 2015, he wrote in The Guardian: "No, I'm no longer a socialist if to be one is to believe that a socialist utopia is attainable by some collective feat of will – but I remain a socialist, if 'socialism' is to be understood as an antipathy to vested interests and privileges neither deserved nor earned, and a strong desire for a genuinely egalitarian society."
 In March 2017, he wrote in the New Statesman: "Nowadays I think in terms of compassionate pragmatism: I'll leave socialism to Žižek and the other bloviators."

 In July 2015 Self endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
 He said during a Channel 4 News interview that Corbyn represents a useful ideological divide within Labour, and could lead to the formation of a schism in the party.